Select the country of your choice

 Expected results:survey of producers’ organic matter requirements and implementation of a compost experimentation protocol.
 Budget :€40K over 2012-2014.
 Funding :Toilettes du Monde.
 Project management :IGAD, support from AGRISUD.
 Partnerships :Toilettes du Monde.

-Local skills center in agroecology – Cacheu and Bafata regions
+Support to the Skills Center in agroecology – Cacheu and Bafata regions

 SWISSAID supports family farms and professional organizations in Guinea-Bissau to implement their agricultural activities.
 In order to develop these activities, SWISSAID wishes to set up a local skills center in agroecology.